How To Set Realistic New Year's Resolutions

 "I have had self-help books for years but haven't really looked at them.
 Those could help.
 I could read more about achieving confidence at work and try to practice at home with my family.
 I could also try and make lunch plans with a colleague and start to get to know someone at work better."

 3) What has kept me from achieving this goal in the past?
-What can I do to make it more convenient and desirable?
+What can I do to make this New Year resolution more realistic, convenient and desirable?

 When something is convenient, it's more likely to happen.
 You are less likely to stick with your resolution of getting fit if your gym is an hour away, but you might if it's a block away.
 The easier it is for you, the better.